Skip to main content

 warning

-If you are switching from Active Directory (AD) authentication to ME-ID authentication, pay attention to the options for limiting the set of users and groups imported from ME-ID that differ from AD, see Scope below.
-Before setting up user import from ME-ID, first disable the existing user import from AD ( ImportAD).
+If you are switching from Active Directory (AD) authentication to ME-ID authentication, please note that there are restrictions on the set of users and groups imported from ME-ID that differ from AD.
+See Define who is in scope for provisioning.
+Before setting up user import from ME-ID, first disable the existing user import from AD.

 Import users from ME-ID (user provisioning)